kovrichard/prompt-stack/README.md

 > the prompts first thoroughly, think about why they will work, try to guess what the tools will generate, and finally, let them generate what they
 > have to.

+> [!WARNING]
-`PromptStack` requires coding knowledge.
-While the prompts were carefully crafted to work most of the time, there is no guarantee that what you receive will be copy-pastable.
+> `PromptStack` requires coding knowledge.
+While the prompts were carefully crafted to work most of the time, there is no guarantee that what you
+> receive will be copy-pastable.
 It's your responsibility to double-check the result and ensure it works.
-It is no different than using any AI tool during your work.
+It is no different than using any AI tool
+> during your work.

 ## Quick Start